joakim/kay/README.md

     -- when "extended", the new descendant sets the type to its name and adds itself to the lineage lineage (prepend (WeakRef (self)))

-    -- or using a pipeline
+    -- or using composition
-    WeakRef (self) ▷ prepend ▷ lineage
+    WeakRef (self) » prepend » lineage
 }

 -- definition of the base Value cell, "extended" from Cell